Joe Biden Says He Regrets Not Running For President In 2016

-Former vice president Joe Biden has admitted he regrets his decision not to run in the 2016 Presidential election.
+Former Vice President Joe Biden has admitted he regrets his decision not to run in the 2016 Presidential election.
 Biden made the statement while addressing an audience at Colgate University in Madison County, New York on Friday night.

 Biden was at the university participating in a talk as part of a series called Kerschner Family Series Global Leaders.
 After speaking for nearly an hour on topics ranging from the middle class and the digital revolution, the former Vice President sat down with University president Brain W. Casey for a more intimate talk.